pyccel.ast.core module

 An object describing the argument of a function described by a FunctionDef.
 This object stores all the information which describes an argument but is superfluous for a Variable.

-value (TypedAstNode, default: None) – The default value of the argument.
+• value (TypedAstNode, optional) – The default value of the argument.

-kwonly (bool) – Indicates if the argument must be passed by keyword.
+• kwonly (bool, default: False) – Indicates if the argument must be passed by keyword.

-annotation (str) – The type annotation describing the argument.
+• annotation (str, optional) – The type annotation describing the argument.

-bound_argument (bool) – Indicates if the argument is bound to the function call.
+• bound_argument (bool, default: False) – Indicates if the argument is bound to the function call.
 This is the case if the argument is the first argument of a method of a class.

-persistent_target (bool, default: False) – Indicate if the object passed as this argument becomes a target.
+• persistent_target (bool, default: False) – Indicates if the object passed as this argument becomes a target.
 This argument will usually only be passed by the wrapper.

 See also